4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 What is quiet firing?

-For instance, their job responsibilities may be increased so much that they cannot tolerate it or reduced until they feel bored and redundant.
+For instance, their job responsibilities may increase so much that they cannot tolerate it.
+Or, they’re reduced until they feel bored and redundant.
 The targeted employee may feel isolated, uncomfortable, and uncertain of what their responsibilities are.